Techneatium/techschecks_f16/README.md

   - from front page to each chapter
   - from any location you can click on the header to return to the front page
   - both the chapter and section name are hyperlinks to their beginnings respectively
-- local tables of contents at the start of each chapter
+- Local tables of contents at the start of each chapter
+- **Custom F-16 fonts** by [Morkvitnir](https://www.reddit.com/user/morkvitnir9) for use in figures

 ## INSTALLATION